Takexin/Atividade-AC2-HG-3tri/README.md

 Using [Godot 3.6](https://godotengine.org)

 ## Vampire Survivors Inspired!
-Disclaimer: Project build not included, you must compile using godot engine
+Disclaimer: Project build is included with the repo - no need to install the executable

-Project status: Still in development
+Project status: Finished (hopefully XD)